-During your consultation with your oral and maxillofacial surgeon, they give you instructions on how to prepare and what to expect during and after your surgery.
+During your consultation at Fairfield oral surgery, they give you instructions on how to prepare for oral surgery and what to expect after.
 Don’t be afraid to ask questions and make sure your surgeon knows about any and all prescription or over-the-counter medications, vitamins, and supplements you take.
 Additionally, tell your surgeon about any health issues, including fears or anxiety about your procedure.

 Here at Fairfield Oral Surgery and Implantology, our surgeons are committed to delivering outstanding surgical procedures and attentive, holistic patient care, which means that they help you prepare for your surgery to ensure you have the best possible outcome.
-This is their general advice on how you should prepare for your oral surgery.
+This is their general advice on how to prepare for oral surgery.

 The night before oral surgery

 You might feel nervous about your surgery.
 While this is normal, you can count on the team at Fairfield Oral Surgery to take excellent care of you.
 Try to relax and enjoy a light, nutritious dinner.
 You shouldn’t have any alcohol or tobacco products.